 The South Tyrolean government was a leading a voice in the call for a wolf free alpine zone.
 Despite this demand, the South Tyrolean surprisingly announced this week that they will support herd management support programmes effective immediately and are expecting to invest up to €1 million in 2018.
 As Landesrat Schuller also officially announced, already 44 sheep owners and alpine pasture associations are interested in herd management techniques to protect their sheep.
+In the latest decision, the European Commission decided that Member States can now fully compensate the costs.

 33 sheep predated out of 25 216 sheep on pastures